zerobounce/zero-bounce-ios-sdk/README.md

 let startDate = Date();    // The start date of when you want to view API usage let endDate = Date();      // The end date of when you want to view API usage

-ZeroBounceSDK.shared.getApiUsage(startDate, endDate) { result in
+ZeroBounceSDK.shared.getApiUsage(startDate: startDate, endDate: endDate) { result in
     switch result {
     case .Success(let response):
         NSLog("getApiUsage success response=\(response)")